NEWEST INFO AND LINKS TO CONTEST GUIDELINES & RESULTS:

 How to Get Your Work to Us (old school hard copy postal mail: also OK)

-So, make sure you send us a business-sized SASE with $0.49 (or a forever stamp) of postage if you'd like notification of the results by mail in the USA.
+Make sure you send us a business-sized SASE with postage if you'd like notification of the results by mail in the USA.
 Manuscripts cannot be returned (sorry—please

 don't send your only copy).

 if you'd like confirmation that we received your manuscript.

 envelope with $3 of postage (in USA—$7 is a safe bet if you're sending from overseas; no IRCs please) if you would like a complimentary